Sayed94h/school-management/README.md

 1. Enter Your Own MongoDB Connection String inside `appsettings.json`.
 2. Install dependencies for Web Api(check NuGet package manager).
-3. If there is the file `package-lock.json` remove it before doing the next step.
+3. Remove `package-lock.json`  before doing the next step.
 4. Install dependencies for React: Jump to the ClientApp directory and run `npm install` in your terminal.

 ### Info